Do you find relationships challenging at the best of times?

 - If you have abuse in your life, how much longer are you going to put up with it?

 Before you do anything, I repeat again, seek outside help, someone objective, not just friends and family, to get a clear picture on what is going on.
-Friends and family will be there to support you, and often they are biased toward protecting you,
+Friends and family will be there to support you, and often they are biased toward protecting you.
+Also you may have a read on my previous blog: How Do You Handle Rejection? here.

 Here’s to more happy, loving, and fulfilling relationships.
 Until next time.